Oneflow-Inc/oneflow-documentation/en/docs/cookies/serving.md

 It can be seen that Triton is in the position of connecting the client and OneFlow: it provides HTTP, gRPC, and C interfaces, so that users can flexibly make an inference request and get the result.

-In Triton's architecture, OneFlow and Model Repository provide Triton with back-end inference capabilities.
-OneFlow provides a corresponding interface to export the trained model to the organizational format that is preset by Triton.
+In Triton's architecture, OneFlow and Model Repository provide Triton with backend inference capabilities.
+OneFlow provides a corresponding interface to export the trained model that is under Triton's rule.

 In addition, Triton also provides built-in features such as task scheduling to ensure better performance.
 For details, refer to [Triton's official documentation](https://github.com/triton-inference-server/server#features).